-The target for avoidable sawlog waste has not been met for the past two seasons in which data is available for.
+The target for avoidable sawlog waste has not been met for the past four seasons in which data is available for.
 The residue and waste numbers currently are less than the government standard (10 m3/ha) but the trend is away from the 4 m3 per hectare originally proposed as a CSA indicator target.
-At the October 30, 2003 Public Advisory Group meeting, a change to the variance of +0.5 to +2 m 3 /ha was presented and accepted by the PAG.
-With the adjusted variance, the number has still been exceeded with the summer 2003 compiled data.
+At the October 30, 2003 Public Advisory Group meeting, a change to the variance of +0.5 to +2 m3/ha was presented and accepted by the PAG.
+With the adjusted variance, the number has still been exceeded with the summer and winter 2004 data.
+Recommended improvements include revaluating the target as discussion start with the PAG to move to the Z809-02 standard for June 2006.
+New Ministry of Forests policies are also being reviewing regarding waste and residual and are expected to be complete in mid 2006.